Frequently Asked Questions:

 5. Are children treated at The Olympia Free Clinic?

 No. All children are eligible for free health care in the state of Washington and will be better served if they are followed by a regular primary care provider.

 6. What services does the clinic provide?

 TOFC provides acute medical care for problems such as sudden illnesses or mild injuries.
 We understand that patients might also need care for chronic medical conditions such as diabetes, hypertension, depression, and others, and we also address these health concerns.
 Our goal is to treat immediate needs and help patients transition into a health care environment that can provide long-term care for ongoing needs, such as primary care.

 Prescriptions for Narcotics or Benzodiazepines

-For a list of all free clinics in Washington State, visit: http://www.wafreeclinics.org/clinics.html
+For a list of all free clinics in Washington State, please visit: http://www.wafreeclinics.org/clinics.html

-Patients receiving care at The Olympia Free Clinic are accorded the same respect, confidentiality, and consideration that they would receive at any other health care facility.
-All volunteers sign a confidentiality agreement and are responsible for adhering to HIPPA and other federal and Washington State RCW privacy regulations.
+Patients at The Olympia Free Clinic are provided the same consideration, respect, and privacy that they would receive at any other health care facility.
+All volunteers sign a confidentiality agreement and TOFC adheres to patient privacy regulations required by HIPAA, and other federal and state laws, as they apply to free health clinics.